 Ben-Shalom, Israel.
 “The Support of the Sages for the Bar-Kokhva Revolt.”
 Cathedra 29 (1983): 13–28 (in Hebrew).

-After the destruction of the Temple the leadership of the sages in Yavne advanced the radical-Pharisee ideology of freedom from servitude to Rome and the swift rebuilding of the Temple.
-In this spirit Bar Kokhba won the support of the sages and the general public.
+After the destruction of the Temple, the leadership of the sages in Yavne advanced the radical-Pharisee ideology of freedom from servitude to Rome and the swift rebuilding of the Temple.
+In this spirit, Bar Kokhba won the support of the sages and the general public.

 Choi, Junghwa.
 Jewish Leadership in Roman Palestine from 70 CE. to 135 CE, Leiden, Brill 2013.

-According to the author, when the Romans created a vacuum in Judea after the Great Revolt, the Jews came under different leadership patterns.
-At some stage the Bar Kokhba-led messianic option became the dominant pattern.
+According to the author, due to the vacuum that was created in Judea after the Great Revolt, the Jews came under different leadership patterns.
+At some stage, the Bar Kokhba-led messianic option became the dominant pattern.

 Evans, Craig.
 “Was Simon Ben Kosiba Recognizes as Messiah?”, In Craig Evans, Jesus and His Contemporaries, Comparative Studies, Leiden 1995, 183–211.